 Taste and adjust for salt and pepper.

 Remove the broth from the heat.
+Discard the parsley stems.

-Ladle the soup in bowls.
+Ladle this delicious soup in bowls.

 Here are some suggestions: